couchbase/n1k1/README.md

     need a final results merge?
     - perhaps merge-sort, merge-join?

+- staging / batchSize might be dynamic / computable?
+  - first batch might be "sent early" or ASAP, so for example first fetch can be more concurrent?

 - aggregate functions, advanced features?
   - count(*) or COUNT_ALL is different than count(expr),
     w.r.t. missing/null handling?